oracle/truffleruby/test/truffle/docker/README.md

 Docker will need to run the container with at least 8 GB of RAM if you are using virtualisation, to give enough space for the native image to build.

-Note that the Oracle Linux Dockerfile takes much longer to run, as it builds LLVM from source.
+Note that the Oracle Linux Dockerfile needs the `oraclelinux-llvm` image from `tool/docker/oraclelinux-llvm`.

 ## Ruby Managers